teserak/Handy-Scripts/README.md

 A simple wallpaper changer for GNOME.
 Just point it at a directory and then run this script via Cron to switch to a random wallpaper every n minutes.

+# q

+An attempt at a simple "swiss army knife" tool.
+The idea is to be able to type `q <argument>` and have the script just *know* what I want.
+So far it
+supports:

+* Unix timestamp to human-readable time
+* Human-readable time to Unix time
+* Simple math